capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 The equivilent code in under Capistrano v3 would look like this:

-{% highlight ruby %}
+{% prism ruby %}
+    # Capistrano 3.0.x
     task :restart do
       on :all, in: :parallel do |host|
         if host.roles.include?(:app)
           execute "/u/apps/social/script/restart-mongrel"
         elsif host.roles.include?(:web)
           execute "/u/apps/social/script/restart-web"
         else
-      info "Nothing to do for #{host} with roles #{host.properties.roles}." end end end
+          info "Nothing to do for #{host} with roles #{host.properties.roles}." end
+      end
+    end
-{% endhighlight %}
+{% endprism %}

 The second block of code, that representing the new Rake derived DSL and demonstrating how to use the parallel execution mode is a little longer, but I